binduwavell/Aikau/tutorial/chapters/Tutorial1.md

 You can now browse around the files but you won't be able to view an individual file yet (because the default document link is for an Alfresco Share specific page that does not exist in your application).
 Nor will you be able to do anything with the files (such as delete them) because the actions haven’t yet been configured yet.
 We’ll get to these in a later tutorials.

 ### Step 4.
 Improve Navigation
 Although you can navigate into folders it’s not currently possible to navigate back out of them.
-There are lots of different ways in which we can address this (e.g. breadcrumb trails, navigation trees, etc) but as a simple solution we’ll add a button to navigate back to the parent of the current folder.
+There are lots of different ways in which we can address this (e.g. breadcrumb trails, navigation trees, etc) but as a simple solution we’ll add a [button](http://dev.alfresco.com/resource/docs/aikau-jsdoc/AlfButton.html) to navigate back to the parent of the current folder.

-Add this to the model in the JavaScript controller directly above the `“alfresco/documentlibrary/AlfDocumentList”` entry you added earlier.
+Add this to the model in the JavaScript controller directly above the `"alfresco/documentlibrary/AlfDocumentList"` entry you added earlier.

 ```
 {